coolbutuseless/pacman/README.md

 # Pacman-style game in R

-This is the full code for a pacman-style game in R.
+This is the full code for a playable, pacman-style game in R.

 The game plays in realtime using 2 key packages: